user437/user437/README.md

 - 👋 Hi, my name is Efrain Valenzuela
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently looking for a job
-- 💞️ I’m looking to collaborate on anything related about Data Analytics
+- 💞️ I’m looking to collaborate on anything related about SQL
 - 📫 How to reach me efra2121@gmail.com

 <!---